 Many businesses do this with an annual survey but then don’t necessarily know what to do with the results.
 This doesn’t boost motivation and instead causes more frustration.
 Employees are going to feel even worse if you know what’s wrong but still haven’t done anything to improve it.

-Our entire product toolbox begins with WeListen, an employee survey app that helps businesses get to the root of any issues and discover conscious and subconscious reasons for any issues, such as a lack of motivation in the workplace.
+Our entire product toolbox begins with WeThrive, an employee survey that helps businesses get to the root of any issues and discover conscious and subconscious reasons for any issues, such as a lack of motivation in the workplace.
 But we also have the additional tools and add-ons to help you take action and have meaningful conversations right away.
-You can find out more about our employee engagement tools or get started with a free WeListen trial right away.
+You can find out more about our employee engagement tools or get started with a free demo right away.

 3. Be realistic – don’t overpromise and underdeliver